 Cake Wallet – The All in One Monero Wallet

 Monero is a privacy-centered cryptocurrency built on the principles of blockchain technology.
-It was initiated to ensure user-privacy is kept at the heart of all development.
+It was initiated to ensure user privacy is at the heart of all development.
 And that is precisely what makes development on the platform much more complex and time-consuming.
 This complexity had formed a gap in the wallet market, as most developers did not come forward to develop user-centric wallets that supported Monero.
 That is until Cake Wallet!

 What is Monero?
 And Why is it so complex?

-Monero (XMR) is a privacy-centric cryptocurrency that originally forked from Bytecoin.
+Monero (XMR) is a privacy-centric cryptocurrency originally forked from Bytecoin.
 Quickly, Monero received considerable fame and became one of the highest-ranked cryptocurrencies by market cap.

-Monero hides the sender’s identity through Ring Signatures, transaction amount through Bulletproofs, and receiver’s identity through Stealth Addresses.
-Analysis of the Monero, XMR, blockchain would reveal nothing more than a cryptographic hash of the transaction.
+Monero hides the sender’s identity through Ring Signatures, transaction amount through Bulletproofs, and the receiver’s identity through Stealth Addresses.
+Analysis of the Monero, XMR, and blockchain would reveal nothing more than a cryptographic hash of the transaction.
 Monero’s fame can be attributed to its internal complexity.